goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

     subsections:
       - name: Should we get rid of tokenization?
       - name: So what happens without tokenization?
-      - name: What's going on?
+      - name: A heuristic explanation
       - name: A hypothetical litmus test
       - name: Is attention all you need? (redux)
   - name: The Tradeoffs of State Space Models and Transformers